 - Defining mitigation activities, and establishing a process for identifying and implementing improvements to avoid incidents in the future

-The final function identifies how you will restore anything that a cybersecurity incident damaged.
+The Recover Function identifies how you will restore anything that a cybersecurity incident damaged.
 Activities include:

 - Ensuring the implementation of recovery processes